chaba-victor/Python-Chatbot/README.md

                                 pickle.dump(words,open('words.pkl','wb'))
                                 pickle.dump(classes,open('classes.pkl','wb'))

-3. Create training and testing data
+3. Create training and testing data.

 Now, we will create the training data in which we will provide the input and the output.
 Our input will be the pattern and output will be the class our input pattern belongs to.
 But the computer doesn’t understand text so we will convert text into numbers.

                                 # create our training data